 - and so much more!

-I’ve posted a couple of articles to get you started with Styles, and will add more soon:
+I’ve posted some articles to get you started with Styles, and will add more throughout 2020:

 Track Changes, on the Review ribbon, lets you show the edits you’ve made to a document.
 Clearly this is useful for reviewing edits – the author/client may wish to accept some of your changes but not all.
 But viewing the changes can make the document virtually illegible.